jonashackt/molecule-ansible-docker-aws/README.md

 ### Configure Molecule to use EC2

 Then we just init a new Molecule scenario inside our existing multi scenario project called `aws-ec2-ubuntu`.
-That should create a new directory `ec2` inside the `docker/molecule` folder.
-We'll integrate the results into our multi scenario project in a second:
+Therefore we can leverage Molecule's `molecule init scenario` command:

 ```
 cd molecule-ansible-docker-vagrant/docker

 molecule init scenario --driver-name ec2 --role-name docker --scenario-name aws-ec2-ubuntu
 ```

+That should create a new directory `ec2` inside the `docker/molecule` folder.
+We'll integrate the results into our multi scenario project in a second.

 Now let's dig into the generated `molecule.yml`: